xwmx/nb/README.md

 ##### `browse` Privacy

-Nb browse is completely local and self contained within nb, from the CSS all the way down through the HTTP request parsing and response building, with no imports, frameworks, or third party code outside of the few binary dependencies.
+`nb browse` is completely local and self contained within `nb`, from the CSS all the way down through the HTTP request parsing and response building, with no imports, frameworks, or third-party code outside of the few binary dependencies.

 Terminal web browsers don't use JavaScript, so visits are not visible to